 >>> Read also: Solving healthcare problems with AI

-Generative AI goes a step further by engaging patients with human-like conversations, providing detailed explanations of medical procedures, and offering tailored health advice based on individual patient profiles.
+Generative AI goes a step further by engaging patients with human-like conversations, providing detailed explanations of procedures, and offering tailored health advice based on individual patient profiles.
 This technology can also generate realistic simulations and visualizations to help patients understand their conditions and treatment options better.
-By improving communication and support, AI and generative AI not only enhance the patient experience but also free up healthcare professionals to focus on critical care, fostering a more patient-centric healthcare environment.
+By improving communication and support, AI and Gen AI not only enhance the patient experience but also free up healthcare professionals to focus on critical care, fostering a more patient-centric healthcare environment.

 >>> Read also: Predictive analytics in healthcare – how to improve the efficiency of a clinic?